louismerlin/discugo/README.md

 ```
 You can then browse to [localhost:8080](http://localhost:8080/).

+If you decide to make changes to the database scheme, make sure to `docker-compose rm db` before building and starting the project.

 ## TODO
  - Add multi-channel support
  - Add user system (not a priority)